khanhdang/simple-profile-page/index.md

 Email: m.reinhardt@cit.edu <br>
 Office: Room 5B-214 <br>

-**Disclaimer:** This page contains fictional information and is for demonstration purposes only.
+**Disclaimer:** This page contains fictional information and is for demonstration purposes only. <br>
+To use this template, please visit the repository: [https://github.com/khanhdang/sample-profile-page](https://github.com/khanhdang/sample-profile-page) for instructions on how to fork, edit, build, and deploy.
 {: .announce }

 ---